redis/redis-om-node/README.md

 })
 ```

 The *first argument* defines the keyname prefix that entities stored in Redis will have.
-It should be unique for your particualr instance of Redis.
+It should be unique for your particualr instance of Redis and probably meaningful to what your doing.
+Here we have selected `album` for our album data and `studio` for data on recording studios.
+Imaginative, I know.

 The *second argument* defines fields that might be stored in that key.
 The name is, well, the name of the field.
-The Type is what sort of data is in the field.
+The type property tells Redis OM what sort of data is in the field.
 Valid types are: `string`, `number`, `boolean`, `string[]`, `date`, `point`, and `text`.

 The first three types do exactly what you think—they define a field that is a [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String), a [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number), or a [Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean). `string[]` does what you'd think as well, specifically describing an [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) of Strings.

 `date` is a little different, but still more or less what you'd expect.
-It describes a property that returns a [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) and can be set using not only a Date but also a String containing an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date or a number with the [UNIX epoch time](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#the_ecmascript_epoch_and_timestamps) in *seconds* (NOTE: the JavaScript Date object is specified in *milliseconds*).
+It describes a property that contains a [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) and can be set using not only a Date but also a String containing an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date or a number with the [UNIX epoch time](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#the_ecmascript_epoch_and_timestamps) in *seconds* (NOTE: the JavaScript Date object is specified in *milliseconds*).

 A `point` defines a point somewhere on the globe as a longitude and a latitude.
 It is expressed as a simple object with `longitude` and `latitude` properties.
 Like this: